Checking Continuous Stochastic Logic against Quantum Continuous-Time Markov Chains: Quantum Continuous-Time Markov Chain

-The transition generator function $Q$ is functionally similar to the transition rate matrix in the classical CTMC, but employs the Lindblad master equation.
+The transition generator function $Q$ is functionally similar to the transition rate matrix in the classical CTMC, but employs the Lindblad master equation to characterize the continuous-time transition.
 It gives rise to a \emph{universal} way to describe the behavior of a quantum CTMC that keeps the ID $\rho$ in the mixed structure $\sum_{s\in S} \op{s}{s} \otimes \rho_s$, following from the generality of the Lindblad master equation.
-In more detail, each $\HH_s$ determines the internal evolution at classical state $s$ and thereby $\HH$ gives all such individual internal evolution, while $\LL_j=\op{s_2}{s_1}\otimes\LL_{j,s_1,s_2}$ determines the external evolution from classical state $s_1$ to $s_2$.
-It is notable that, as required in Eq.~\eqref{eq:Lindblad}, $\HH_s$ can be chosen as \emph{arbitrary} Hermitian operators and $\LL_{j,s_1,s_2}$ can be \emph{arbitrary} linear operators, which makes the model much expressive.
+In more detail, we can see: \begin{itemize} \item Each $\HH_s$ determines the internal evolution at classical state $s$, i.e., $-\imath [\HH_s,\rho_s]$ is one term of $\rho_s'$, and $\HH=\sum_{s\in S} \op{s}{s} \otimes \HH_s$ gives all such individual internal evolution by $-\imath [\HH,\rho]$. \item Whereas, $\LL_j=\op{s_{j,2}}{s_{j,1}}\otimes\LL_{s_{j,1},s_{j,2}}$ determines the external evolution from classical state $s_1$ to $s_2$, i.e., $\LL_j\rho\LL_j^\dag-\tfrac{1}{2}\{\LL_j,\rho\}$ is one term appeared in $\rho'$. \end{itemize} It is notable that, as required in Eq.~\eqref{eq:Lindblad}, $\HH_s$ can be chosen as \emph{arbitrary} Hermitian operators and $\LL_{s_{j,1},s_{j,2}}$ can be \emph{arbitrary} linear operators, which makes the model very expressive.
+However, there is also an assumption $s_{j,1} \ne s_{j,2}$ on linear operators $\LL_j = \op{s_{j,2}}{s_{j,1}} \otimes \LL_{s_{j,1},s_{j,2}}$, so the model is less general than possible.
+The assumption follows the convention of classical CTMC that the system has no interactions with the outside environment except when changing classical states.
+For another, the Hilbert space $\h_s$ for each classical state $s$ can be chosen to be different, but they are same here only for facilitating the subsequential analysis.
 A state $s$ is \emph{absorbing} if all transitions from it are removed, which is achieved by some projectors to be defined later.